Rockman-Blue/SANS-SEC504-CTF/5-songs.issplaylist.com/songs.issplaylist.com-Writeup.md

 From the previous challenges, I know the following information:
 * The songs.issplaylist.com target is vulnerable to an attack at the status page.
-* The songs.issplaylist.com target is a Windows sserver system.
+* The songs.issplaylist.com target is a Windows server system.

 Windows has many built-in utilities for system information enumeration.
 One of them is the ```ver``` tool, which I used in an attack to get the version of Windows server.
 I entered the below command into the input field:
 * ```128 && ver```